 Country/Region Short name Definition

 Nepal NEPAL Data are reported on a fiscal year basis.
 By convention data for the fiscal year that starts on 1 July Y and ends on 30 June Y+1 are labelled as year Y.

-Netherlands NETHLAND Excludes Suriname and the Netherlands Antilles.
+Netherlands NETHLAND Excludes Suriname, Aruba and the other former Netherland Antilles (Bonaire, Curaçao, Saba, Saint Eustatius and Sint Maarten).

 New Zealand NZ

 Nicaragua NICARAGUA

 Niger NIGER Prior to 2000, data for Niger are presented in Other Africa.

 Nigeria NIGERIA

-the Republic of North Macedonia NORTHMACED Data start in 1990.
-Prior to that, they are included within Former Yugoslavia.
+Republic of North Macedonia NORTHMACED Data for the Republic of North Macedonia (North Macedonia) are available starting in 1990.
+Prior to that, they are included in Former Yugoslavia.

 Norway NORWAY

 Oman OMAN

 Pakistan PAKISTAN Data are reported on a fiscal year basis.
 By convention fiscal year Y/Y+1 is labelled as year Y.

 Panama PANAMA

 Paraguay PARAGUAY

 Peru PERU

 Philippines PHILIPPINE

 Poland POLAND

 Portugal PORTUGAL Includes the Azores and Madeira.

 Qatar QATAR

 Romania ROMANIA

 Russian Federation RUSSIA Data for Russia are available starting in 1990.
 Prior to that, they are included in Former Soviet Union.

 Saudi Arabia SAUDIARABI

 Senegal SENEGAL

 Serbia SERBIA Data for Serbia are available starting in 1990.
 Prior to that, they are included in Former Yugoslavia.
 Serbia includes Montenegro until 2004 and Kosovo until 1999.

-Singapore SINGAPORE

-Slovak Republic SLOVAKIA Data start in 1971.